10 Steps for Mastering An Organized Lifestyle

 I wrote this post because my family and friends are always asking me how as a single mom do I manage to work, blog, run, write-publish books and take care of a household while looking so stylishly fabulous after doing so?
 I thought about that question for a while because believe me when I tell you that I don’t feel like this person my friends all see.
 This post has been in the making for several years now.
 There’s really no magic formula for life survival skills, although, I might have to add a good movie to the list of helpful little things you’re about to read.

 4. Read over your list of goals every day.
 This one is super important and sits right up there beside the to-do list.
-Reading over the things that motivates/inspires you each day will help you stay on track.
+Reading the things that motivate/inspire you each day will help you stay on track.

 5. Clean the Kitchen – Everyday.
 This one’s a no-brainer.
 Not only does it make your house look and smell fresh, but it also prevents bug and rodent infestations.
 Coming home to a clean kitchen after a hard day at work or waking up each morning to make that magical pot of coffee in a tidy space works wonders on the psychological soul.